-When something tells you to gain or pay or , it will indicate where those / are "gained to" or "paid from".
-If an anchor (1) icon is shown, the / is gained in Harbor and is placed on your Dock tile (0) goes straight to your Treasure chest).
-If a Ship (1) icon is shown, the / is gained directly on your Ship; if you cannot fit the / onto your Ship then you either have to jettison or unload it or other / to make space.
+When something tells you to gain or pay or , it will indicate where those // are "gained to" or "paid from".
+If an anchor () icon is shown, the // is gained in Harbor and is placed on your Dock tile (goes straight to your Treasure chest).
+If a Ship () icon is shown, the // is gained directly on your Ship; if you cannot fit the // onto your Ship then you either have to jettison or unload it or other // to make space.
+Your Treasure chest is considered a part of your Harbor.
+Any time a rule or effect tells you to add or remove a at the Harbor, do so from your Treasure chest.